Optimal sampling for least-squares approximation: Variations, extensions and further topics

-A simple way to address this problem is to replace $D$ by a fine grid $Z = \{ z_i \}^{K}_{i=1}$ of points drawn i.i.d.\ from $\varrho$ and replace the continuous measure $\varrho$ by the discrete uniform measure $\bar{\varrho} = K^{-1} \sum^{K}_{i=1} \delta_{z_i}$ supported on $Z$ \cite{adcock2020near-optimal,migliorati2021multivariate}.
-Given a nonorthogonal basis $\{ \psi_i \}^{n}_{i=1}$ for $\cP$, now considered a subspace of $L^2_{\bar{\varrho}}(D)$, one may construct an orthonormal basis via numerical linear algebra tools such as classical QR factorizations or SVDs, or through more recent approaches such as \textit{V+A (Vandermonde with Arnoldi)} \cite{zhu2023convergence}.
-Sampling from the Christoffel sampling measure is then straightforward, since it is also a discrete measure supported on $Z$.
+Unfortunately, many problems either do not have a tensor-product structure or may lack explicit orthonormal bases.
+This arises, for example, in multivariate polynomial approximation on irregular domains.
+Orthogonal polynomials can be defined explicitly for certain non-tensorial domains, e.g., simplices, balls and spheres \cite{dunkl2014orthogonal}.
+Yet, this is impossible in general.
+In cases such as these, where even evaluating the Christoffel function may not be straightforward, a simple, albeit crude approach is to use a grid \cite{adcock2020near-optimal,migliorati2021multivariate}.
+Let $D$ be a grid $Z = \{ z_i \}^{K}_{i=1}$ of points drawn i.i.d.\ from $\varrho$ and consider the discrete uniform measure $\bar{\varrho} = K^{-1} \sum^{K}_{i=1} \delta_{z_i}$ supported on $Z$.
+Given a nonorthogonal spanning set $\{ \psi_i \}^{n}_{i=1}$ for $\cP$, now considered a subspace of $L^2_{\bar{\varrho}}(D)$, one may construct an orthonormal basis via numerical linear algebra tools such as classical QR factorizations or SVDs, or through more recent approaches such as \textit{V+A (Vandermonde with Arnoldi)} \cite{zhu2023convergence}.
+Sampling from the measure(s) \ef{mu-opt-1} or \ef{mu-opt-2} is now straightforward, since it is now a discrete measure supported on $Z$.

-This approach, which is a form of leverage score sampling (see next), ensures accurate and stable recovery in the $L^2_{\bar{\varrho}}(D)$-norm.
-To guarantee the same in the original $L^2_{\varrho}(D)$-norm one needs to that ensure $K$ is large enough.
-Since $Z$ is obtained by Monte Carlo sampling, this is governed, as in \S \ref{ss:MC-sampling} and specifically \ef{MC-kappa}, by the constant \ef{MC-kappa}.
-This is another reason why analyzing the maximal behaviour of the Christoffel function is important, since it can inform the size of grid needed in such a construction.
+This approach, which is a form of leverage score sampling (see next), ensures accurate and stable recovery in the $L^2_{\bar{\varrho}}$-norm.
+To guarantee the same in the original $L^2_{\varrho}$-norm one needs to choose $K$ large enough.
+Since $Z$ is obtained by Monte Carlo sampling, this is governed by the constant \ef{MC-kappa}.
+This is another reason why the results of \S \ref{ss:MC-sampling} are important, since they inform the size of grid needed in such a construction.
 See \cite{adcock2020near-optimal,migliorati2021multivariate} for further details.